kapteyn-astro/kapteyn/SPHINX/wcstutorial.rst

 and the spectral type only one algorithm is possible).
 A tuple is created with the allowed spectral translation as first element and its associated unit as second element) and the tuple is added to the list :attr:`wcs.Projection.altspec`.

+.. note::  For a given header the attribute :attr:`wcs.Projection.altspec` stores
+           all possible spectral translations.

 The attribute is useful if you want to write code that prompts a user to enter a spectral translation from a list of allowed translations.
 It can be used as follows::